cheblin/AdHoc-protocol/README.md

  new package, populating, with data and sending it to receiver.
 **AdHoc** supports:
 - bitfields,
-- standard set primitive datatype,
+- standard set primitive datatypes and more
 - UTF8 strings using everywhere
-- optional fields
+- `optional` and `requiered` fields
-- variations of multidimensional fields with predefined and variable dimensions
+- multidimensional fields with predefined and variable dimensions
-- nested packs,
+- nested packs, enums
 - ordinary and flagbits like enums
+- fields with other pack datatype
+- fields with enum datatype
-- pack constants
+- packet level constants
-- pack fields inheritance
+- pack's fields inheritance
+- host's communication interfaces inheritance
+- importing packs and communication interfaces from other protocol descriptions
-- generate code adapter to simplify fast exchange data between user objects and  protocol packs
+- embedded code adapter to simplify fast exchange data between user objects and  protocol packs
 - [Base 128 Varint](https://developers.google.com/protocol-buffers/docs/encoding) compression.

 At the moment, the code generator AdHoc is built like **SaaS**.
-To get the generated and tested code it is necessary:
+To get the generated (and tested) code, it is necessary:

 -   install **[JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)** please
     ensure that `javac` (java compiler) is in PATH and accessible from the console.
 -   install any **JAVA** IDE (**[Intellij IDEA](https://www.jetbrains.com/idea/download/)** – just fine)
 -   download [AdHoс protocol annotations](https://github.com/cheblin/AdHoc-protocol/tree/master/org/unirail/AdHoc).
-    All **AdHoc protocol** description projects will need a reference to these annotations, precisely to the folder where the `org` - the annotations root folder is located.
+    **AdHoc protocol** description projects will need a reference to these annotations, precisely to the folder where the `org` - the annotations root folder is located.
 Since annotations are referenced as sources, in **IDEA**, you have to add them to the project in this way [Add Content